Type 2 Diabetes Guide

 Weight Loss and Weight Control

-Being overweight or obese is one of the big indicators for diabetes.
-Excess weight leads to , which occurs when a body stops responding to insulin properly.
-Losing weight -- even just 10 or 15 pounds -- can help your body become more sensitive to insulin.
+Being .
+Excess weight leads to , which occurs when a body stops responding to insulin properly. -- even just 10 or 15 pounds -- can help your body become more sensitive to insulin.

 Losing weight is never easy.
 Fortunately, eating a healthy, portion-controlled diet as well as engaging in regular exercise, will make it easier to lose weight.
 Everyone's body is different -- even if you are finding it difficult to drop pounds with diet and exercise, you can prevent additional weight gain.
 Do not go on any fad diets or take diet pills to drop the weight.
 These can be harmful, especially to a diabetic.

 Learning how to control diabetes without medication is great, but the reality is that it doesn't work for everyone.
-Some people's bodies just don't sufficiently respond to lifestyle changes; other people find it difficult to make or maintain the necessary lifestyle changes.
+Some people's bodies just don't sufficiently respond to lifestyle changes; other people find it too difficult to make or maintain the necessary lifestyle changes.
 It's certainly worth a try: becoming healthier is always good, and if it can prevent you from having to take pills or insulin shots, then all the better!
-Some people have even found that with consistent attention to diet, exercise, and weight, their Type 2 Diabetes has even gone into remission.
+Some people have even found that with consistent attention to diet, exercise, and weight, all their symptoms of type 2 diabetes have even disappeared.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.